openmc-dev/openmc/docs/source/usersguide/processing.rst

 statepoint file.
 While the tallies.out file may be fine for simple tallies, in many cases the user requires more information about the tally or the run, or has to deal with a large number of result values (e.g. for mesh tallies).
-In these cases, extracting data from the statepoint file via the Python API is the preferred method of data analysis and visualization.
+In these cases, extracting data from the statepoint file via the :ref:`pythonapi` is the preferred method of data analysis and visualization.

 Data Extraction